ayounes9/Logstash_Docker_Image/README.md

 Download the files and adjust the settings based on your environment; the Elasticsearch hosts, Kibana, usernames and passwords.

 Docker commands to build and run the container:
-# use "." at the end to point to the current directory where Dockerfile exists:
+Use "." at the end to point to the current directory where Dockerfile exists:
 $ docker build -t image_name .

 $ docker run -d -p 5044:5044/udp -v /path/to/your/logstash.conf:/usr/share/logstash/pipeline/logstash.conf --name container_name image_name